DataDog/hiring-engineers/answers.md

 ![Flask graph](Screenshots/flask_graph_app.png)

-Finally, if we use what we learned from the visualizing and monitoring on our new APM metrics, we can add them to our initial Timeboard!
-Here is the Timeboard with all the metrics (including the APM ones) being collected:
+Finally, if we use what we learned from the visualizing and monitoring sections on our new APM metrics, we can add them to our initial Timeboard!
+Here is the Timeboard with all the metrics (including the number of requests to our web app) being collected:

 ![Final Dashboard](Screenshots/final_dashboard.png)

 ## Final Question